How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 The Scripts

-Remember, the scripts in the ‘Rules’ section provide some default behavior, like syncing comments, descriptions, etc. We must add our own scripting rules for the functionality we want to implement.
+The scripts in the “Rules” section provide default behavior for syncing comments, descriptions, and more.
+Add your own scripting rules for the SLA functionality.

 ServiceNow: Outgoing Sync Script